sdttttt/ressu/wasm/README.md

 Part of the functionality of Ressu's WASM implementation, responsible for the RSS/XML parse and process work.

-rss parse code design mode comes from [github.com/iovxw/rssbot](https://github.com/iovxw/rssbot).
+xml parse code design mode comes from [github.com/iovxw/rssbot](https://github.com/iovxw/rssbot).

 # Benchmark